-Dear Mr. Eberhardt:
+Dear Mr. Ellis:

 In 2010, the Alaska District of Federal Highway Administration (FHWA) began a formal consultation process with the Alaska Department of Natural Resources-Division of Parks and Outdoor Recreation (DNR DPOR) regarding the Alaska Department of Transportation and Public Facilities' (DOT&PF) proposal to upgrade the Haines Highway between Mile Post (MP) 3.5 and 25.3.
-Proposed upgrades include road widening and right-of-way (ROW) acquisitions within the Alaska Chilkat Bald Eagle Preserve (Preserve), a property protected by Section 4(f) originally enacted in the Department of Transportation Act of 1966.
+Proposed upgrades include road widening and right-of-way (ROW) acquisitions within the Alaska Chilkat Bald Eagle Preserve (Preserve), a property protected by Section $4(f)^1$ originally enacted in the Department of Transportation Act of 1966.

-DOT&PF is reengaging with DNR DPOR in order to update FHWA's previous consultation.
-This letter provides an overview of the Revised Proposed Action, describes the re-assessed potential impacts to the Preserve and presents DOT&PF's proposed measures to mitigate impacts and enhance Preserve resources.
+DOT&PF reengaged with DNR DPOR in 2014 in order to update FHWA's previous consultation.
+An April 28, 2014 letter and a May 30, 2014 updated table provided an overview of the Revised Proposed Action, described the re-assessed potential impacts to the Preserve, and presented DOT&PF's proposed measures to mitigate impacts and enhance Preserve resources.

+As we prepare the Final Revised Environmental Assessment, this letter is intended to provide you with updates to potential impacts and proposed mitigation and enhancement measures.
 DOT&PF asks for your written concurrence that the Revised Proposed Action would not adversely affect the features, attributes, or activities of the Preserve, a property protected under Section 4(f).